Getting Pregnant after 30, 35 or even 40, written by a fertility specialist.

 3 main time frames of the cycle:

-menstrual cycle - 3 phases
+menstrual cycle

-Ovulatory phase of menstrual cycle
+menstrual cycle

 These different cycles communicate via hormone messengers.
 For example, when the egg inside the follicle is mature, it sends a signal to the pituitary gland via the increased levels of Estradiol hormone.
 This stimulates the rise in LH hormone levels which finishes the maturation of the egg and allows it to break out of the follicle–ovulate.
 At the same time, Progesterone level rises to support the uterine lining and the uterine lining undergoes a transformation where the receptors for the embryo become activated and stand ready.

-The connection between different cycles
+The connection between different menstrual cycles

-menstrual cycle phases
+menstrual cycle

-LET’S LOOK AT SOME COMMON QUESTIONS THAT COME UP:
+LET’S LOOK AT SOME COMMON QUESTIONS THAT COME UP

 What is the best time to get pregnant during my cycle?
 What should I be doing to maximize the potential for conceiving?